Cookie preferences

 • specific sector rules?

 Specific rules and/or restrictions apply with regard to (i) obligations of the supplier vis-à-vis the distributor, including in relation to the remuneration of the distributor, (ii) obligations of the distributor vis-à-vis the supplier or vice versa and (iii) specific sectors.
-Different rules apply depending on the type of distribution relationship.

 C. Term and termination